RPG-Nexus-VTT-Database/MapTool-and-content/OGC_Systems/5E/README.md

 Framworks and related content based on the 5e SRD and related OGL licenses.

-Any materials submitted must meet OGL license terms.
+Any materials submitted for direct hosting must meet OGL license terms.
+Links to other repos and/or resources may be submitted for ungraded materials.

 The Melek Simple 5e framework is a simple-to-use first framework for playing 5th edition Dungeons and Dragons in MapTool.
 Tinker friendly, this framework includes built-in help features and is designed to be a foundation for your game.
 This framework is intended to facilitate traditional play styles and does not include extensive automation.